toeverything/OctoBase/apps/homepage/pages/docs/building_guide.md

-# How to development OctoBase
+# How to development OctoBase server

 Welcome to OctoBase, a local-first, yet collaborative database!
 This document will guide you through the steps of building and running OctoBase.